-Bible verses about justification by faith
+What does the Bible say about justification by faith?

 Unlike what Roman Catholicism teaches, Christians are justified by faith alone.
 No works!
 You cannot work your way into Heaven.
 We are not saved by the law, but Jesus alone.

 Cursed is the one who tries to work out his own salvation.
 Many Catholics try to counter argue and say that you’re teaching that a person can be a Christian and live like the devil.
 Here is the thing that many people forget.